Criminal Justice: A Family Matter: Production

 On 17 May 2024, JioHotstar officially announced its fourth season.

 Release

 On 29 April 2025, JioHotstar released the teaser and announced the release date.
-The series will be streamed on JioHotstar on 29 May 2025.
+The series started streaming on JioHotstar from 29 May 2025.

 Reception

 Criminal Justice: A Family Matter received a mix of positive reviews from critics and audiences.
 The performances, especially by Pankaj Tripathi, were widely praised, though the episode release format received criticism from some fans.

-Critical Response
+Critical response

 The Times of India noted that Pankaj Tripathi's return as Madhav Mishra was "entertaining and impactful," highlighting the show's gripping courtroom drama and strong storytelling.

 BollywoodTime.in, a growing entertainment portal, reviewed the series as a "twisting legal drama" with "strong performances and a well-layered plot."
 The review also noted viewers’ disappointment over the limited episode release.